Ukrainians in Estonia: History

 The first data on the number of ethnic Ukrainians on the territory of Estonia appeared only during the 1959 Soviet population census.
-In the 1922 census of the First Estonian Republic, only the following nationalities were listed: Estonians, Russians, Germans, Swedes, Jews, Latvians, Lithuanians, Poles, Finns, and Ingrians — therefore, Ukrainians either identified themselves as Russians or were counted among “other nationalities.”
+In the 1922 census of the interwar Estonia, only the following nationalities were listed: Estonians, Russians, Germans, Swedes, Jews, Latvians, Lithuanians, Poles, Finns, and Ingrians — therefore, Ukrainians either identified themselves as Russians or were counted among “other nationalities.”
 According to the 1934 census, there were 92 Ukrainians in Estonia.

 According to data from the Ministry of Internal Affairs of Estonia in 2011, there were more than 22,000 people from Ukraine living in the country, of whom over 4,000 held Ukrainian citizenship.
 The vast majority of them were blue-collar workers.
 Their compact settlements are found mainly in the largest cities of Estonia — Tallinn, Tartu, Pärnu, and Maardu.
 At the same time, a significant number of Ukrainians live in the northeastern region of Estonia (the cities of Narva, Sillamäe, Kohtla-Järve, and Jõhvi), where during the Soviet era, specialists in the chemical industry and miners from Ukraine were sent to work.